 The vision: Scaling the lessons learnt

-The Portugese Alentejo is a beautiful region with a rich rural (agri)culture.
+The Portuguese Alentejo is a beautiful region with a rich rural (agri)culture.
 However, it’s increasingly suffering under large scale neglect of land health under contemporary agricultural practices as well as climate change.
 There’s a need for sustainable land management, with projects like Quinta das Abelhas aiming to contribute to the know-how.

 Already Marc’s and partners’ efforts are gaining interest from his neighbours.
 With Marc’s farm located on the 600 ha Herdade do Freixo do Meio estate – that could be called an incubation chamber for regenerative agriculture projects – there’s great potential of scaling what works best.